Trust Board Profiles

 Melloney is a corporate, charity and administrative law solicitor with 25 years of private sector commercial and corporate experience before becoming the head of the legal department for the Big Lottery Fund in 2013.
 She developed the combined legal service department which now supports all the legal and governance matters for the Arts Council England, the Heritage Lottery Fund and the Big Lottery Fund.

-In addition, Melloney had had a parallel career as a Non-Executive Director in the NHS, serving on the boards of three NHS Trusts, and as the Vice Chair of the Health Foundation.
+In addition, Melloney had had a parallel career as a Non-Executive Director in the NHS, serving on the boards of 3 NHS trusts, and as the Vice Chair of the Health Foundation.

 Dr Tim Peachey, Non-Executive Director

 Tim joined the Trust as a Non-Executive Director in April 2018.
 He qualified as a doctor in 1983 and worked as a consultant anaesthetist.
 Tim has held medical management roles at all levels in a number of acute hospital Trusts including as Medical Director of the Royal free Hospital, and Chief Executive of Barnet and Chase Farm Hospitals.
-Tim has also worked as an Improvement Director helping NHS Trusts and is currently the Deputy Chief Executive of Barts Health NHS Trust in London.
+Tim has also worked as an Improvement Director helping NHS Trusts and a Non-Executive Director of University Hospital Southampton NHS Foundation Trust.

 Phil Berrington, Non-Executive Director

-Phil joined the Trust as an Associate Non-Executive Director in January 2019.
-He is also an Executive Partner in IBM and lead accounts where clients are undergoing large transformational journeys.
-In his consulting work Phil has experience of working in the public sector with a large central government department helping them transform back-office processes and currently leads IBM’s relationship with a quasi-public sector organisation.
-Phil is a qualified accountant.
+Phil joined the Trust as an Associate Non-Executive Director in January 2019 and was made a Non-Executive Director in January 2022.
+He is also an Executive Partner in IBM Consulting and leads accounts where clients are undergoing large and complex transformation journeys.
+In his consulting work Phil has experience of working in the public sector, notably with a large central government department helping them transform back-office functions and processes.
+He currently leads IBM’s relationship with a quasi-public sector organisation.
+Phil is a Chartered Management Accountant (FCMA), a Chartered Management Consultant, and holds a post graduate diploma in Strategy & Innovation from Said Business School.
+He has been appointed as a Non-Executive Director with Portsmouth Hospitals University NHS Trust from February 2023.

 Sara Weech, Non-Executive Director